What is Social Language? The words between hello and goodbye?

 What is social language/communication?
 Daily, my consultations with parents unravel when they share the following statement my child has autism, and they cannot communicate/or build relationships.
 Another variation of this statement is that my child has autism, and they are unable to build relationships or develop or understand relationships, and struggle to converse.

-Autistics need to be able to adapt to environments that were not designed for their learning style, and they require instruction and support to do so.
+Autistics need to adapt to environments that were not designed for their learning style, and they require instruction and support to do so.
 Environments rapidly change throughout the developing years.
-Language and social communication must evolve, developing with age and in response to environmental demands.
-For example, the social language a child would use in first grade is not the same as the one used in high school.
+Language and social communication should evolve, developing with age and in response to environmental demands.

 Social communication is how and why we use language to interact with other people.